arunav-bhattacharya/exploring-java/4_functional/README.md

 > - Pure functions are idempotent - they return the same result everytime when called with the same parameters
 > - Pure Functions don't have side-effect
 >   - They don't change anything
 >   - They don't depend on anything that may possibly change
+>
+> We'll break this discussion under the following topics -
+>   1. Lambdas
+>   2. Streams
+>   3. Collectors

 <br/>

-## Lambdas
+## 1. Lambdas
 - Lambdas appear to be a neat replacement for anonymous inner classes, but under the hood it is an `invokedynamic`.

 ### Method References